pyglet/pyglet/doc/programming_guide/media.rst

 OpenAL
 ^^^^^^

-By default, this is the most preferred driver.
-It will be used first if it is installed unless overridden.
-See :ref:`guide-audio-driver-order` to learn more.
+By default, this is the first driver expected to load on POSIX systems.
+See :ref:`guide-audio-driver-order` to learn about overriding the driver preference order.

-This driver is currently the best choice for POSIX systems because:
+This driver has the following advantages:

-* It's either preinstalled or easy to install.
+* It's either preinstalled or easy to install on supported platforms.
-* It implements features which may be absent from OS-specific APIs, such as positional audio
+* It implements features which may be absent from other drivers or OS-specific versions of their backing APIs.

-OpenAL's main downside is that platforms other than Mac OS X are not guaranteed to have it preinstalled.
+Its main downside is that platforms other than Mac OS X are not guaranteed to have it preinstalled.

-Windows users can download a generic driver from either `openal.org`_ or their sound device's manufacturer.
+Windows users can download an OpenAL implementation from `openal.org`_ or their sound device's manufacturer.

-On Linux, it may already be installed.
-It is strongly recommended to install it since the :ref:`guide-pulseaudio` backend has serious bugs and limitations.
+On Linux, the following apply:

+* It may already be installed as a dependency of other packages.
+* It lacks the limitations of the :ref:`guide-pulseaudio` driver.

 The commands to install OpenAL on the most common Linux distros are listed below.
-You may need to use ``sudo`` to run them.

 .. list-table::
     :header-rows: 1